27- Part 3/4 of the Solved problem 9-9-6, how to find LL?

 Review of J polar for non-round shapes.

-From Prof. Beer’s handbook chapter -3 If we have a fixed circular at one end, the longitudinal axis due to the torsion occurring will be wrapped, and point A will move up to become point A’.
+From Prof. Beer’s handbook, chapter 3: If we have a fixed circular at one end, the longitudinal axis will be wrapped due to the torsion, and point A will move up to become point A’.

-The torsion causes an angle phi φ to take place, and the rounded portion movement caused by the torsion=R*φ.
+The torsion causes an angle φ, and the torsion=R*φ causes the rounded portion movement.

-The shear strain gamma γ is the change of the length /original length=radial Angle=tan γ=R*φ/L.
+The shear strain γ is the change of the length /original length = radial angle = tan γ = γ=R*φ/L.

-The torsion moment T will replace M, while y-max in the case of bending moment, will be replaced by R, since the section is round, where R is the radius, and instead of I, the polar moment of inertia I-polar will be used.
+The torsion moment T will replace M, while R will replace y-max in the case of bending moment, since the section is round, where R is the radius.
+Instead of I, the polar moment of inertia I-polar will be used.

 G instead of I to be used, but τmax=T*R/J. γmax= R*φ/L=T*R/Jp.
 Finally, we get the expression of φ=T*L/(Jp*G).

-For the non-round shapes, due to torsional, due to fixation on one side.
+For the non-round shapes, there is torsional fixation on one side.

-If we have a look at an element of length L, due to opposite Torsional moments, one at the fixed part, the other one acts at the free end, and both act against each other.
+If we look at an element of length L, due to opposite Torsional moments, one at the fixed part, the other at the free end, both act against each other.

 J- value for the built-up section.